fivdi/gpio-button/README.md

 Beautiful, isn't it :).
 The source code can also be found in `button4-overlay.dts` in the `example` directory.

-On Raspbian, the device tree compiler is installed with the following command:
+On Raspbian, if the device tree compiler is not already installed it can be isntalled with the following command:

 ```
 sudo apt-get install device-tree-compiler